 What to do When You Hate Your Job

 When you feel stuck at a job you hate, it's easy to focus on your misery.
-You may even be tempted to switch jobs.
-Before you find yourself stressed out, unemployed or burning important professional bridges, though, consider taking these steps.
+You may be tempted to switch jobs, but before you make a rash decision that could cost you professionally, consider taking these steps.

 1. Determine what needs to change.

 Maybe a different boss, easier clients or a raise would help you be happy at work.
-Maybe you're tired of the commute, itching to climb the ladder or perturbed by a co-worker.
-Identify the cause of your frustration as you figure out exactly what you don't like about your job.
+Identify the cause of your frustration and be specific about what you don’t like.

 2. Be clear about what's important to you.